xXNightstalkerXx/netdrive-connector/README.md

 --------------------------------------------------------------------------------
-Download and install the Repository like so:
+Download and install the Repository
 -
 Clone the Repo: